clallavena/standalone_prometheus/README.md

 **grafana**: This directory contain different dashboard in JSON format for grafana.
 This is dashboard that i've made during my internship.

 **promWansible**: This directory contain a full setup of Prometheus and its components using Ansible.
-This part of the project is thought for being generic.
 The README in this directory will give you the good practice and How it works.

-**rules**: This directory contain some rules for Prometheus.
+**rules**: This directory contain some basic rules for Prometheus.

 ---